-The Harold Thomas Clark Jr. Athletic Center includes a gymnasium; a 10-lane, 25 yard by six-lane 25 meter pool; an all-purpose room for activities and classes; the Gary M. Kunath Fitness Center; a physical therapy lab; an athletic training room; golf and batting cages; physical education and athletic staff offices; and equipment and locker rooms.
+The Harold Thomas Clark Jr. Athletic Center includes a gymnasium; a 10-lane, 25 yard by six-lane 25 meter pool; an all-purpose room for activities and classes; the Gary M. Kunath Fitness Center; an athletic training room; golf and batting cages; physical education and athletic staff offices; and equipment and locker rooms.
 The locker rooms are equipped with showers, lockers, team rooms, and a sauna.